-- Quality Assurance Policy of the PSP - Quality goal setting of the PSP pursuit of learning outcomes, and qualifications in accordance with the European and National Qualifications Framework for Higher Education -level 7- etc. The Quality Assurance Policy is not available on the website of the Programme.
-This is also the case for the Goal Setting both found Strategy.
-However. can be at the following link: https://kepanth.primedu.uoa.gr/chrisima-engrafa/.
-The Quality Assurance Policy presents the mission of the Department and the PSP in particular, with reference to aims and objectives.
-There is extensive reference to processes and practices associated with the implementation of the Quality Assurance Policy, while the actual quality aims are not presented.
+Relevant documentation included the Quality Assurance Policy of the PSP and the Goal Setting Strategy of the PSP.
+Moreover, additional documents were examined in order to assess factors like the suitability of the structure and organisation of postgraduate study programmes, the pursuit of learning outcomes and qualifications in accordance with the European and National Qualifications Framework for Higher Education -level 7- etc. The Quality Assurance Policy is available on the website of the Programme.
+This does not appear to be the case for the Goal Setting Strategy.
+The Quality Assurance Policy presents the mission of the Department of Political Science and Public Administration and the PSP in particular, with reference to aims and objectives.
+There is extensive reference to processes and practices associated with the implementation of the Quality Assurance Policy, while the actual quality aims are presented very briefly in bullet point form.